In the shoes of North Korea

 From the North Korean perspective, Japan and South Korea are most likely viewed as extensions of the US military arm and threat.
 One can assume that both Japan and South Korea want peace and security in the region.
 Kudos to Japan for keeping its cool and not responding in a rash way or with retaliatory comments in light of the two recent missile launches over its country.
 There is something to learn from their outward show of calmness in an otherwise tense situation.
 Japan and South Korea are wisely looking for a peaceful global response, and not solely relying on American muscle.

 From the outside, both Russia and China hardly appear to be encouraging North Korea to stop their nuclear development and testing.
 According to a Chinese spokeswoman, “The situation on the Korean Peninsula is complicated and sensitive.”
 Is it really?
 It only appears complicated for the US, South Korea, and Japan.
 China and Russia are barely batting an eye, although they both have a better relationship with North Korea and can be most influential in bringing peace to the region.
 As for North Korea, their nuclear capabilities are only improving.

 Both Russia and China are most likely also not pleased with America’s extensive presence in the area.
-They are set to conduct joint military drills next week.
 It could be advantageous for Russia and China for North Korea to have nuclear capabilities.
 For the two superpowers, North Korea is a check and balance on the peninsula and a thorn in the side of the US.